 - Measure enough to cover the front and back of the cardboard.

-- Cut a hole in the handle on the side that faces outward and fold inward – glue down.
+- Cut a hole in the handle on the side that faces outward and fold it inward – glue down.

 - Draw out the line of the handle, on the fabric, for the inside, and cut it out on each side.

-- The box was folded back together.
+- Next, the box was then folded back together.

-- Decorate your basket as desired.
+- And finally, decorate your basket as desired.